Woodcraft Volunteers Turn Nearly 13,000 Wood Pens for Military PersonnelComments (0)

-Prohaska posted a photo (seen here at right) of his 100-pen contribution on Facebook.
+Prohaska posted a photo (seen here) of his 100-pen contribution on Facebook.
 In response to a Facebook friend’s praise for his pens, Prohaska wrote: “I am happy to be making them because I can, even as a disabled vet.”

 A soldier stationed in Germany wrote one of the first thank-you notes for a pen turned this year: “A number of us here received some of the pens that you guys sent out for ‘Turn for Troops.’
 I just wanted to say thank you.
 As someone who enjoys turning pens, and not having access to a woodshop that allows me to turn pens, I especially appreciate you sending these out for us.
 Turning pens helped me in the past destress after a deployment.
 It’s something that I enjoy, and look forward to doing again.
 While some people may see a nice turned, wood pen, I see and think of the great memories I have turning my own pens.
 Thank you for that.
 On behalf of all of us, thank you for the great pens!”

 Stop by your local Woodcraft store to learn how to turn a pen or to volunteer your time for the next Turn for Troops event in your area.
 We hope you’ll be inspired!

 Pen, Pencil, & Stylus Kits

 Item 123052Model SO-801/B-HP-1

 Item 162554Model 1609/B-GN-CHR

 You must be logged in to write a comment.
 Log In